-The following steps outline more detailed instructions for winterizing the fresh water and wastewater plumbing system in your camper:
+While the Nautilus system instructions are generalized instructions, the following steps outline more detailed instructions for winterizing the fresh water & wastewater plumbing systems in your camper:

-1. Empty gray tank and cassette toilet holding tank into an appropriate disposal.
+1. Empty all black and gray tanks into appropriate disposal.
 They must be as completely empty as possible.

 2. Level your camper or tilt it in such a way that the water in the tanks flow toward the low point and tank drain openings.

+3. Turn the handles on the Nautilus Panel to Power Fill Mode.

-3. Open all drains in the unit:
+4. Open all drains in the unit:

 - a.
 Fresh water tank drain

 - b.
 Low point drains

 - c.
+Hot water tank & FLOW drains

+(Yellow Alde drain valve.
+Vertical position is open, horizontal is closed)

-Gray tank knife drain
+- d.
+Gray & black tank knife drains.

-4. Open all water fixtures.
+5. Open all water fixtures.

 - a.
 Sinks

 - b.
 Toilet (Flush)

 - c.
 Shower

 - d.
 Exterior shower

-5. When water has stopped flowing from all openings, close the drains and water fixtures.
+6. When water has stopped flowing from all openings, close the drains and fixtures.

-6. Connect a short piece of garden hose to the intake side of the water pump and place the other end into a non-alcohol based approved RV antifreeze.
+7. Turn the handles to a 45degree angle as shown in the Nautilus Panel Winterizing Instructions.

+8. Connect an air hose to the city water connection.
+You will need an adaptor with a pressure gauge.

+- 9. When blowing out the system with air, DO NOT exceed 40 PSI pressure in the plumbing lines Damage may occur to the inline water regulator and other plumbing components.
+The fresh water tank overflow drain is always open, so the tank does not become pressurized with either air or water.
+The fresh water tank should never have more than 2 PSI pressure in it.
+10. Blow air into the system and always keep one drain open, open each fresh water drain one by one until no more water is released. - a.
+Fresh water tank drain - b.
+Low point drains - c.
+Hot water tank drain (Yellow Alde drain valve.
+Vertical - open, horizontal - closed) 11.
+When the water is all drained out of the lines and all openings are closed, turn off and disconnect the air hose.
+12. Turn the handles to Winterize mode as shown in on the Nautilus Panel Instructions.
+13. Connect a short piece of garden hose to the Winterize inlet of the Nautilus Panel and place the other end into a non-alcohol based approved RV antifreeze.
 A short hose (cut off) will help the pump prime easier and sooner.

-7. Press the pump switch to activate the water pump.
+14. Press the pump switch to activate the water pump.
 The pump will run until the system is pressurized and will kick on when fixtures are opened.

-8. With the system pressurized and one at a time, open each water fixture until antifreeze appears, then close.
-Remember to turn to both cold and hot so both lines are protected:

-- a.
-Sinks

-- b.
-Toilet (Flush)

-- c.
-Shower

-- d.
-Exterior shower

-9. When all fixtures are protected, turn the water pump off and disconnect the hose.

-10. Pour one cup of the RV antifreeze into each sink and shower drain to protect the traps.

-11. Follow manufacturer instructions for winterizing the toilet.
+Note that the LED indicator light on the panel will be lit if the pump is powered.
+15. With the system pressurized and one at a time, open each water fixture until antifreeze appears, then close.
+Remember to turn to both cold and hot so both lines are protected: - a.
+Sinks - b.
+Toilet (Flush) - c.
+Shower - d.
+Exterior shower 16.
+When all fixtures are protected, turn the water pump off and disconnect the hose.
+17. Pour one cup of the RV antifreeze into each sink and shower drain to protect the traps.
+18. Follow manufacturer instructions for winterizing the toilet.